Protocol for Lockdowns and Emergencies

 The decision is made by the APS Police Department, Albuquerque Police Department , the Bernalillo County Sheriff’s Office or the onsite Head of School to put a school in a shelter-in place in much the same way decisions are made for lockdowns.
 However, this decision will be made only when it is confirmed that there is no imminent danger to the students or staff of the affected school.

 Students are allowed to continue their studies in a supervised classroom that is locked and secure.
 If restroom breaks, food, water or medical attention are required, they are handled with the assistance of the APS Police Department.
 All students must be physically supervised during a shelter-in-place.

 Utility failures, fires, weather conditions and chemical spills are examples of situations, which may necessitate early school dismissal.
 In the event that such an emergency should occur, the principal will follow protocol for evacuation procedures, protect in place procedures, securing emergency help, and response procedure for specific emergencies.

-The principal and staff will make a concerted effort to notify parents by phone of an early dismissal.
+The Executive Director, Heads of School, and staff will make a concerted effort to notify parents by phone of an early dismissal.